-Set forth below in the "Historical Delinquency Experience" table on page 46 and in the "Historical Credit Loss/Repossession Experience" table on page 47 is certain combined information concerning the sponsor's entire portfolio of United States retail agricultural and construction equipment receivables.
-This information includes receivables previously sold to trusts under prior asset-backed securitizations and excludes operating leases.
+Set forth below in the "Historical Delinquency Experience" table on page 49 and in the "Historical Credit Loss/Repossession Experience" table on page 50 is certain combined information concerning the sponsor's entire portfolio of United States retail agricultural and construction equipment receivables.
+This information includes receivables previously sold to trusts under prior assetbacked securitizations and excludes operating leases.

 Delinquencies, repossessions and net losses on agricultural contracts may be affected by weather conditions such as flood and drought, commodity market prices and the level of farmers' income.
 Delinquencies, repossessions and net losses on construction contracts may be affected by interest rates, housing starts and consumer confidence.
 There can be no assurance that the delinquency, repossession and net loss experience on the receivables of the trust will be comparable to that set forth below.
-In addition, the COVID-19 pandemic may also adversely affect delinquencies, repossessions and net losses on the contracts.
-See "Risk Factors-The return on your notes could be reduced by external factors including the COVID-19 pandemic, commodity market prices, harvest yields and government programs."
+In addition, the pandemic illness may also adversely affect delinquencies, repossessions and net losses on the contracts.
+See "Risk Factors-The return on your notes could be reduced by external factors including commodity market prices, harvest yields, government programs and pandemic illness."